nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="what-is"></a>
 ### What is a recommender system?
 In my own words: a recommender system's job is to match users to content.
 They score/rank which content to show based on some pre-determined metric to optimize (i.e. what content will the user find most relevant or engaging).
-Recommendation Systems exist because many platoforms have thousands (or millions) of 'things' they could show their users, and screen real estate is extremely valuable, so they help the platforms show only what they think the user will like.
+Recommendation Systems exist because many platforms have thousands (or millions) of 'things' they could show their users, and screen real estate is extremely valuable, so they help the platforms show only what they think the user will like.
 Without them, it would also be impossible for the user to sift through millions of options.

 <a id="use-cases"></a>
 ### Use Cases
-Recommender systems are used to match users to:
+Recommender systems are used to decide:
-1. what movie to watch next on Netflix
+1. What movie to watch next on Netflix
-2. what product to buy next on Amazon
+2. What product to buy next on Amazon
-3. what song to listen to next on Spotify
+3. What song to listen to next on Spotify
-4. what video to watch next on YouTube
+4. What video to watch next on YouTube
-5. what post to show next on Instagram feed
+5. What post to show next on Instagram feed
-7. what destination to check out next on Booking
+6. What destination to check out next on Booking

-You might not realize it, but recommender systems pretty much power almost all of the modern day digital landscape.

 <a id="sneak-peek"></a>
 ### Sneak Peek of this Post
-Just to give an idea of what we are going to build here, it's going to be a movie recommendation system that can give us recommendations for users like so:
+Just to give an idea of what we are going to build here, it's going to be a movie recommendation system that can give us recommendations for users like:

 ![Horror Movie Recs]({{ "/assets/MovieLens/horror_recs.png" | absolute_url }}){:width="500px" .center-image}